Hydroseeding Contractors in Scotland

 Sector: Energy/Wind Farm

 Hydroseeding 4 hectares of disturbed ground at Drumduff Wind Farm for Jones Bros.
 Wind farm sites in Scotland typically involve thin, acidic upland soils, exposed aspects, and access tracks that are challenging to restore using conventional methods.
 Hydroseeding bonds seed and mulch directly to these difficult substrates, promoting germination and protecting against erosion on slopes and cuttings that would otherwise remain bare for months.
-Jones Bros is a long-standing CDTS client across multiple sectors and regions.

 Client: Banks Mining